-For Nicholas Saccomano, the best part of his involvement with the Terri Brodeur Foundation during the past 15 years has been talking to the scientists who apply for TBF research grants.
+For Nicholas Saccomano, the best part of his involvement with the Terri Brodeur Foundation during the past 15 years has been talking to the scientists who apply for TBBCF research grants.

 Saccomano, senior vice president and chief scientific officer at Pfizer Boulder Research and Development Group in Colorado, was the keynote speaker at the 15th annual meeting July 13, which this year was held virtually.

 That first year when his friend Norma Logan, the co-founder of the foundation, tasked him with finding a way to cure cancer, Saccomano thought, how am I going to make this work?
 After much thought, Saccomano came up with a plan.